Meal Prep for Busy Times

 You don’t need to be a gourmet chef nor do you need to spend the whole day in the kitchen to eat a healthy meal or snack.
 If you want to brush up on some basic kitchen skills, Utah has a series of “Create Better Health” instructions for creating your own basic types of meals such as Create a Pizza or Create a Stir Fry.
 The Canned Food Alliance has a chart to show how “Just Add One” additional ingredient to popular dishes can add nutrition, value, convenience and taste.
 Obviously they are sharing about canned food but the same concept can be used for frozen and fresh foods as well.
 For example, once spring arrives, I am happy to “just add one” fresh herbs like chopped chives to garnish to our dishes to add taste and make them look gourmet.

-• Create a two to four-week menu cycle.
+• Create a two-week menu plan.
 Although my example isn’t the same as day-to-day plans at home, it dawned on me a few years ago that I can use the same meal plan, cooler packing list and shelf stable ingredients for all our camping trips.
 Sure, it’s the same meals but we only camp a couple times of year so not only does no one mind the same menu, they actually look forward to those favorite camp meals.
 I have also brought a few of those menus “home” by adding foil pack meals on the grill to our regular household summer menu plan. (see Grill below)

 • Keep your plan, ingredients and favorite kitchen and travel tools (for on-the-go meals) easily accessible.